About Us

 Paul Solomon

-Paul Solomon is the Executive Director at Sponsors, Inc. in Eugene, Oregon.
+Paul Solomon is the former Executive Director at Sponsors, Inc. in Eugene, Oregon.
 Since 1973, Sponsors has been providing reentry services to people with criminal histories.
 Mr. Solomon has worked at Sponsors for over 18 years and has served as Executive Director since 2011.
 The agency operates 20 buildings on 6 sites with over 240 beds of transitional and permanent housing and supportive programs for people with criminal histories.
 Mr. Solomon is dedicated to positive systemic change in the criminal justice system using research-based programs and interventions.

 Maryann Davis